7 Advantages You Have as a Mid-Career Job Seeker

 During your career, you had to use different skills.
 Then over time, regular feedback allowed you to know what you were good at and what people knew you for.
 So you have a certain clarity on your top skills.

 Your skills can actually be divided into two types:

 Hard skills are teachable abilities that can be defined, such as being able to use a software or to speak a language.

 But you also acquired soft skills in your work life.
 Soft skills are less tangible and harder to quantify, such as people skills.
 They’re like enhancers that increase any other ability.

 For example, writing great emails or being a good listener could add value in any type of job.

-Soft skills often are often neglected because they’re less tangible, but they’re fundamental.
+Soft skills are often neglected because they’re less tangible, but they’re fundamental.

 Think creatively and try to combine them together in unique ways to create a set of skills that you would enjoy using in the long term.

-2 - You know what lifestyle inspires you
+2 - You know how you work best